PatrickPalmer/samples-dev/02-samples/14-agentic-ai-at-the-edge/src/data_science_pipeline/README.md

-# Fine-Tuning Pipeline for Qwen2.5-Omni
+# Fine-Tuning Pipeline for Qwen3-1.7B

-Pipeline for fine-tuning Qwen2.5-Omni-7B with tool calling capabilities for edge deployment.
+Pipeline for fine-tuning Qwen3-1.7B with Strands SDK tool calling capabilities for edge deployment.

 ## Overview

-This pipeline enables data scientists and engineers to fine-tune large language models for tool calling in edge environments.
-The implementation uses Unsloth for efficient training on consumer GPUs (14GB VRAM) and produces quantized models optimized for deployment with llama.cpp.
+This pipeline enables data scientists and engineers to fine-tune Qwen3-1.7B for Strands SDK tool calling in edge environments.
+The model learns to generate tool calls in the exact format expected by the Strands SDK, which handles provider-specific conversions at runtime.
+The implementation uses Unsloth for efficient training on consumer GPUs and produces quantized models optimized for deployment with llama.cpp.

 ## Quick Start